 My buddy Chris had an old Dell system in his garage that had survived a few moves (including one from Texas) and wanted to know if I wanted it.
 It’s a Athlon 1Ghz based system, with a GeForce 2, sound blaster live, and a 10/100 nic.
 A few cd-two drives were included, but no HD.
 So I added this.

-this running properly.
-The packed in OS disc comes with Windows
+forward to getting this running properly.
+The packed in OS disc

 Adding Peace and Quiet to the PC